zcentric/vector-operator/docs/vectoraggregator-crd.md

       mountPath: /var/lib/vector/buffer
 ```

-This example deploys a highly available Vector aggregator with 3 replicas, distributed across availability zones, with persistent storage for buffers.
+This example deploys a highly available Vector aggregator with 3 replicas, distributed across availability zones, with persistent storage for buffers and private registry authentication.
 The Vector operator will create a Deployment that ensures the specified number of Vector aggregator pods are running and properly distributed across the cluster.